dogray7722/golang-cookbook/README.md

 # golang-cookbook

 ## Purpose
-This application demonstrates full stack chops including a REST-Full Web API using GO, React Hooks, and Material UI for styling.
+This application demonstrates full stack chops including a REST-Full Web API using GO, React Hooks, and React Router.
 It incorporates the gin/gonic web server package, and uses the pq postgres driver for the database/sql instance.

 ## Setup
 - Configure the following local environment variables to set up your database connection: